 Effective progress is driven by a sustainable intensity.
 Volatility is the enemy of any project management methodology and “crunch time” is a recipe for failure.

-You want your team to be happy, healthy and productive with the work; overtime and unreasonable pressure is the enemy of productivity and actually reduces velocity.
-You want your team to be cross-trained and cross-functional, so that the loss of a team member (either temporarily or permanently) doesn’t create a clog in your productivity pipeline.
+You want your team to be happy, healthy, and productive with the work; overtime and unreasonable pressure is the enemy of productivity and actually reduces velocity.
+You want your team to be cross-trained and cross-functional so that the loss of a team member (either temporarily or permanently) doesn’t create a clog in your production pipeline.
 With Agile, the next person up takes the next story in the queue since more than one person has the skills to complete each task.
 This keeps the production line moving forward at all times in a sustainable fashion.

 If you DO need to go faster (decrease time) you’ll need to add horsepower (increase cost) and/or do less (decrease scope).
 The idea of crunch time, with employees working crazy hours should be saved for a TRUE emergency, not to combat poor planning.
 Essentially you have one, and only one, opportunity per project to raise the alarm and actually increase productivity, so use it wisely…or not at all.

 Remember that the goal of Agile is success!
 Have clear, tangible, measures of success that you can point to at the end of an iteration, phase or project and say, “Did we accomplish these things to the prescribed level?
 Yes?
 Then this is a success.”
 Approach every day, every project, and every team member with the goal of winning the game.
 Use agile to achieve the goals that you set for your company or product.
-This will keep you task, moving forward, with with enough flexibility to adjust as needed.
+This will keep your task moving forward with enough flexibility to adjust as needed.